chsasank/chsasank.github.io/_posts/classic_papers/2020-09-19-magic-number-seven.md

 </span>
 <img src='/assets/images/classic_papers/magic_number_seven/fig7.gif'>

+There is nothing wrong with Hayes's experiment, because Pollack [16] repeated it much more elaborately and got essentially the same result.
+Pollack took pains to measure the amount of information transmitted and did not rely on the traditional procedure for scoring the responses.
+His results are plotted in Fig. 8.
+Here it is clear that the amount of information transmitted is not a constant, but increases almost linearly as the amount of information per item in the input is increased.

 <span class="marginnote">
     Figure 8.
 Data from Pollack [16] on the amount of information retained after one presentation plotted as a function of the amount of information per item in the test materials.
 </span>
 <img src='/assets/images/classic_papers/magic_number_seven/fig8.gif'>

-There is nothing wrong with Hayes's experiment, because Pollack [16] repeated it much more elaborately and got essentially the same result.
-Pollack took pains to measure the amount of information transmitted and did not rely on the traditional procedure for scoring the responses.
-His results are plotted in Fig. 8.
-Here it is clear that the amount of information transmitted is not a constant, but increases almost linearly as the amount of information per item in the input is increased.

 And so the outcome is perfectly clear.
 In spite of the coincidence that the magical number seven appears in both places, the span of absolute judgment and the span of immediate memory are quite different kinds of limitations that are imposed on our ability to process information.
 Absolute judgment is limited by the amount of information.
 Immediate memory is limited by the number of items.
 In order to capture this distinction in somewhat picturesque terms, I have fallen into the custom of distinguishing between bits of information and chunks of information.
 Then I can say that the number of bits of information is constant for absolute judgment and the number of chunks of information is constant for immediate memory.
 The span of immediate memory seems to be almost independent of the number of bits per chunk, at least over the range that has been examined to date.

+> In spite of the coincidence that the magical number seven appears in both places, the span of absolute judgment and the span of immediate memory are quite different kinds of limitations that are imposed on our ability to process information.
+Absolute judgment is limited by the amount of information.
+Immediate memory is limited by the number of items.

 The contrast of the terms bit and chunk also serves to highlight the fact that we are not very definite about what constitutes a chunk of information.
 For example, the memory span of five words that Hayes obtained when each word was drawn at random from a set of 1,000 English monosyllables might just as appropriately have been called a memory span of 15 phonemes, since each word had about three phonemes in it.
 Intuitively, it is clear that the subjects were recalling five words, not 15 phonemes, but the logical distinction is not immediately apparent.
 We are dealing here with a process of organizing or grouping the input into familiar units or chunks, and a great deal of learning has gone into the formation of these familiar units.

 ## Recoding

 In order to speak more precisely, therefore, we must recognize the importance of grouping or organizing the input sequence into units or chunks.
+Since the memory span is a fixed number of chunks, we can increase the number of bits of information that it contains simply by building larger and larger chunks, each chunk containing more information than before.

+> We must recognize the importance of grouping or organizing the input sequence into units or chunks.
 Since the memory span is a fixed number of chunks, we can increase the number of bits of information that it contains simply by building larger and larger chunks, each chunk containing more information than before.

 A man just beginning to learn radio-telegraphic code hears each dit and dah as a separate chunk.
 Soon he is able to organize these sounds into letters and then he can deal with the letters as chunks.
 Then the letters organize themselves as words, which are still larger chunks, and he begins to hear whole phrases.
 I do not mean that each step is a discrete process, or that plateaus must appear in his learning curve, for surely the levels of organization are achieved at different rates and overlap each other during the learning process.
 I am simply pointing to the obvious fact that the dits and dahs are organized by learning into patterns and that as these larger chunks emerge the amount of message that the operator can remember increases correspondingly.
 In the terms I am proposing to use, the operator learns to increase the bits per chunk.